Contents

 EVPool(PoolUG.55002)

-7. Design Hydrograph using ReFH and exporting results
+7. Using ReFH and exporting results

 ReFH(CDs.55002)

 For use outside of ‘R’ these outputs can be saved as objects and then written to csv files.
+Here we save the second element (the results) to a csv file:

-write.csv(Results.55002, "my/file/path/Results55002.csv", row.names = FALSE)
+write.csv(RRResults[[2]], r"{my/file/path/ReFHResults.csv}", row.names = FALSE)

 8. Single Site Analysis

-The quickest way to get results for a single sample are the GEV, GenLog, Gumbel, and GenPareto functions.
+The quickest way to get results for a single sample are the GEV, GenLog, Gumbel, Kappa3, and GenPareto functions.
 For example, for a 75-year return period estimate for an AMAX sample called MyAMAX and using the generalised logistic distribution:

 GenLogAM(MyAMAX, RP = 75)

-An annual maximum series can be obtained for sites suitable for pooling using the GetAM function.
-For all other AM series available from the NRFA peaks flows, the ImportAM function can be used.
-If you have a timeseries of flow with associated timestamp, the AMextract function can be used to extract the water year AMAX.
-For now, we will get and plot the AMAX for our site 55002 and plot.
+An annual maximum series can be obtained for sites suitable for pooling or QMED using the GetAM function.
+For all other AM series available from the NRFA peaks flows, the AMImport function can be used.
+If you have a timeseries of flow with associated timestamp, the AnnualStat function can be used to extract the water year AMAX.
+For now, we will get and plot the AMAX for our site 55002.

 AM.55002 <- GetAM(55002)